jefferyyates/grndt-flex-hoop-queues-filter/README.md

 Note the instructions in the command output - the next command to run is supplied.
 Copy and paste it, and run it to activate this release of the Plugin.

-There are comments in the source code for src/FlexLocalizationPlugin.js describing how to determine which Language Asset file to load.
-Review those, and the rest of the code, and configure Flex Users with their language settings.
+There are comments in all of the source code describing how the hoops.js file is read, parsed, and converted to a filter for the Queues in the Transfer Call panel.

 Close all browsers with Flex running, and open a new browser window to start Flex.

-For further reference see [Flex Localization and Templating](https://www.twilio.com/docs/flex/developer/ui/localization-and-templating)

 If necessary, run `npm install twilo-flex-token-validator` for dependencies in both base project directory and the `default` directory!